chipguyhere/MqttTemplates/README.md

 choice on a separate task thread, all while maintaining the persistent connection to the MQTT server, and updating the MQTT topics of your choice.

+# Arduino Over-The-Air functionality

+Each example also includes support for Arduino Over-The-Air update functionality, so you can update your sketch code over the network, but it is disabled until you set a password.
+Simply setting a password in your sketch before uploading it over Serial/USB will enable the function.
+Enabling it the first time requires flashing the sketch over serial/USB, but from then on, the Arduino IDE can see and update the device over the network if selected as the "port".